yashjariwala/YaruisFrontEnd/README.md

 - Change the url of image in Email.java so that header image goes while sending the mail.

 ### Important!- Once a product is added you need to refresh the images folder in the IDE for it to show images on the web-browser.

-## Changelog as of 20-06-2019
+## Changelog as of 27-02-2021

-- Url created base on the Category for better sorting and performance of products list.

-- Images are deleted as the product gets deleted previously it used to just collect images.

-- Change of project name from Yaruis to Yarish.

-- Under the hood improvements.
+-Under the hood improvements.

+-Got the project working with the new h2 version.

 ## Upcoming Ideas!
 (Not surely coming!)